joshuaboniface/supersensor2/case/README.md

    ![Completed Face](.images/completed-face.jpg)

 10. Gently insert the SuperSensor board into the case body, lining it up with the four standoffs.
-    Gently press down until the ESP32 is firmly sitting on the bottom (it should require no force).
+    The ESP32 should b firmly sitting on the bottom (it should require no force).

    ![Body Assembly 1](.images/body-assembly-1.jpg)

     You can verify that the USB plug is sitting flush on the base.

    ![Body Assembly 2](.images/body-assembly-2.jpg)